NubeIO/rubix-ce-docs/docs/hardware/controllers/io-controllers/IO-16/parameters.md

-In order to communicate via Modbus the IO Modules must be configured correctly.
+In order to communicate via Modbus the Rubix IO Modules must be configured correctly.
 The Modbus ID/Address, Baud Rate, and Parity must be configured correctly to communicate over the Modbus RS485 Network.